eta-sys/1mul/README.md

 Want to download and test 1mul?
 Go to [Releases](https://github.com/eta-sys/1mul/releases).
 Want to learn 1mul?
 Go to [Manual](https://github.com/eta-sys/1mul/wiki/mul-Manual).
 Want to participate the project?
 Go to [Developer's notes](https://github.com/eta-sys/1mul/wiki/Developer's-Notes).
 Want to leave a comment or make a proposition?
 Use this page or join 1mul@googlegroups.com in Google.

+If you want to use [MySerial](http://ftp.eta-sys.net/MySerial/) as terminal program fill free to get it.